HITECHCRIME/HC_OVERVIEW/README.md

 - lurking in the darkness
 - Avatar vibe

+## /// HC644_ | MOTHNODE_ 'SOMNIA' EP
+crew in a hitech asylum, suspended in animation, reliving traumas of the past while submerged in a transparent gel
+- MOTHNODE_ Asylum of the Mind
+- MOTHNODE_ Layers Peel
+- MOTHNODE_ Surround (environmental anima)

 # SONG & ALBUM IDEAS
 - idea make a synthetic language to sing/rap in
 - EP where each song is basically an episode of a web series (this could slowly turn into a trap musical narrative haha)